samuelvogelmann/visualtj/README.md

 	git clone git@github.com:samuelvogelmann/visualtj.git
 	cd visualtj

 Copy the content of the [**flow.json**](https://github.com/samuelvogelmann/visualtj/blob/master/flow.json) file to clipboard.
 Go to http://localhost:1880 and import the flow using the import function.
-In the upper right corner click on the menu bar, then **Import Form** > **Clipboard** to import the flow:
+In the upper right corner click on the menu bar, then **Import** > **Clipboard** to import the flow:

 <img align="center" src="/images/import_node_red.png" width="100%">